-This article is the second in our ‘Digital Nomad‘ series produced by Senior Associate, Heather Lane.
+This article is the second in our ‘Digital Nomad‘ series produced by Partner, Heather Scott.
 Heather is working remotely for GJE from 12 different cities around the world, one month each, with Remote Year.
 See Heather’s first article here.

 Well, the second month of Remote Year couldn’t have been more different to the first.
 Strolling along the white sand to our beach-front working space, with just the odd sun lounger to negotiate, it was hard to believe that just a few days’ earlier we’d been doing battle with the Kuala Lumpur traffic.
 And it’s fair to say that we too all shifted down a gear or two, the frantic city lifestyle being very easily replaced with something a bit more relaxed.
 However there was still plenty to pack in to our five-week, seaside sojourn.